dantaeyoung/meteortree/README.md

 5) Setup Dokku deployment location into repo (from client) with

-`git remote add dokku dokku@DOMAINNAMEOFAPPSERVER.com:APPNAME`
+`git remote add dokku dokku@DOMAINNAMEOFAPPSERVER.com:meteortree` (assuming meteortree is the app name)

 6) Deploy dokku (from client) with